 Step 9: Enter an accessible phone number, then select "Next."

 Note: If a phone number is auto-populated in the field, confirm that the number is valid.
 This number will only be necessary in the event you lose access to the Microsoft Authenticator application.
-The number entered can be Mobile or Land-Line, but must not be your office number as you will only be promoted to authenticate off-campus.
+The number entered can be Mobile or Landline, but must not be your office number as you will only be prompted to authenticate off-campus.

 Congratulations!
 You have completed your MFA setup using your authentication application as the authentication factor.